-The Department of Ethnic Studies invites applications from UO Ethnic Studies majors and minors for the Marion Ballew Thomas scholarship.
+The Department of Ethnic Studies invites applications from UO Ethnic Studies majors and minors and Native American Studies minors for the Marion Ballew Thomas scholarship.
 The scholarship is provided in loving memory of Marion Ballew Thomas, daughter of Wilrina and Nolan Ballew, and devoted sister of Adolph, Catherine, and Charles.

-ELIGIBILITY: Two $500 scholarships will be awarded to culturally diverse, undergraduate Ethnic Studies majors or minors or Native American Studies minors who are engaged in studies that further the development of their social awareness and analytical skills.
+ELIGIBILITY: This year, Ethnic Studies is offering either 2 scholarships of $500 each, or 1 scholarship of $1000.
+This funding will be awarded to culturally diverse, undergraduate Ethnic Studies majors or minors or Native American Studies minors who are engaged in studies that further the development of their social awareness and analytical skills.

 Preference will be given to students who:

 - Have demonstrated financial need for tuition/fees and or living expenses

 - Have a documented record of community service and engagement; OR

 - Are minoring/majoring in the natural sciences, the social sciences, peace studies, education, business or planning and public policy in addition to Ethnic Studies.

 2017 Marion Ballew Thomas Memorial Scholarship awardee: Perla Alvarez Lucio (also graduating with departmental honors) presented by Prof. Daniel HoSang

 – A short 2-3 page personal statement addressing their focus of study and relevant community work